 - Along with that, it's the person who initiates the call that says, "Out," not the person who is called.

 - Making Boot camp either more extreme or much milder than it really is.
 It's not unrelenting torture, but it's not summer camp, either.

 There can be various reasons for this.
 Sometimes mistakes are made intentionally in order to facilitate the storytelling medium.
 Most often, though, Hollywood simply doesn't know or care about the particulars of the military.
-It does make you wonder what those six "military advisers" in the credits did all day, though.

 Most current and former members of the military find this more funny than annoying, and military films that make countless errors are still more popular with members of the military than with the general public.